 Lisille is one of Gateway's founders and the founding board chair.
 After seeing Gateway through its tenth anniversary year, Lisille moved to emeritus status.
 She has also served as a member of the Board of Trustees of the Headlands Center for the Arts, the Oxbow School and the San Francisco Education Fund.
 She has served on advisory committees for the Schools of the Sacred Heart and the Charles Armstrong School.
 Currently, Lisille consults with and oversees the daily operation of the Art4Moore Fund, a small fund that gives grants for art supplies and instruction to students of all ages.
 Lisille and her husband moved to California in 1982 as owner/operators of Mount Veeder Winery in Napa, CA, where they lived for ten years.
 They have two grown children.

 Gale, one of Gateway’s founders and a past board chair, practiced law for twenty years, eleven of them as Vice President for Legal Services at California Pacific Medical Center.
-She transitioned from the law to nonprofit development and administration, becoming the Director of Development at Gateway High School, and later Chief Program Officer at the Koret Foundation, and Vice President, Development at UpStart.
-Currently Gale serves as the board chair of Education Pioneers, a national education nonprofit, board co-chair of Urban Adamah, an urban farm and Jewish environmental center, and board chair of Children's Council of San Francisco.
-She is also a board member of Beyond Differences.
-Gale and her husband, a high school teacher, have four grown children and three grandchildren.
+Currently Gale serves as the board co-chair of Urban Adamah, an urban farm and Jewish environmental center, and board chair of Beyond Differences, whose mission is to inspire students at all middle schools to end social isolation and create a culture of belonging for everyone..
+She is also a board member of Education Pioneers and Children's Council of San Francisco.
+Gale and her husband, a former high school teacher, have four grown children and four grandchildren.
 Their daughter graduated from Gateway in 2004.

 Throughout her career, Suzanne has been an educator committed to improving the quality of public education.
 Early on, she taught at Denby High School in inner city Detroit, before serving for over a decade as a lead teacher for special education programs at Evanston Township High School in Illinois.
 Since returning to her native San Francisco in 1993, Suzanne taught within SFUSD prior to working for ten years as the Associate Director of College Counseling at The Urban School.
 Suzanne was a co-founder of Gateway High School, where she also served as its second board chair.
 Suzanne is currently a member of the advisory boards for UC Berkeley's Graduate School of Education and Ten Strands, an environmental education non-profit.
 Previously, she was a member of the board of trustees at The Urban School, as well as Marin Country Day School, and acted as a member of the advisory boards for Aim High and the Parent Education Network.

 Peter was the founding principal of Gateway and served as its executive director until 2007.
 Peter then became chief of staff, and for six months the interim chief executive officer, of the California Charter Schools Association.
 In 2010 he moved to Rwanda to be the founding head of school at Gashora Girls Academy of Science and Technology, a boarding school for 270 A-level students.
 Prior to becoming Gateway's principal in 1998, Peter was the headmaster of Cate School in Santa Barbara, and he taught history for 18 years at Fountain Valley School in Colorado Springs.
 Peter graduated from Williams College with a degree in art history, has a M.Ed. from Boston State College, and has done advanced study at the University of Colorado and the Harvard Graduate School of Education.
 Peter is the father of two daughters--Amy who was with him in Rwanda for two years as the university counselor and now lives in Boston, and Elyssa who lives in San Francisco with her husband and son (making Peter a very proud grandpa!).
-Peter was recently married to Brigitte Uwantege from Rwanda.
-Peter has “semi-retired” in Santa Fe, NM where he is the volunteer college counselor at Mandela International Magnet School and a search consultant for Wickenden/DRG, an firm that finds heads of school for independent and charter schools.
+He is the volunteer college counselor at Mandela International Magnet School and a search consultant for Wickenden/DRG, an firm that finds heads of school for independent and charter schools.
 Peter lives in Santa Fe NM with his wife Brigitte Uwantege and his stepdaughter Keza.